renatocaliari/contornos/docs/en/apps.md

 --

 `Strengths and weaknesses in issues related to what you do at work` `A strength is not something you are good at and a weakness is not something you are bad at doing.
-A strength is an activity that strengthens you.
+A strength is an activity that strengthens and energizes you.
 It draws you in, makes time fly while you're doing it, and makes you feel strong. [see more about it here](https://www.marcusbuckingham.com/defining-strengths/).
 And a weakness, it's the reverse of that.`

 **Forces:**
 - a
-- B
+- b
-- ç
+- c

 **Weaknesses:**
 - a
-- B
+- b
-- ç
+- c

 **Picture that represents me ❤️**
 - []

 **What Challenges My Patience**
 - a
-- B
+- b
-- ç
+- c

 **How ​​can you help me (my request about conditions I don't do well)**
 - a
-- B
+- b
-- ç
+- c

 **What people misunderstand about me**
 - a
-- B
+- b
-- ç
+- c

 **What I value and maxims that drive my actions**
 - a
-- B
+- b
-- ç
+- c

 **What Tests Say About Me**